Zylatis/particle_sim/README.md

 ## Todo
-* Config file
+- [ ] Config file
-* Re-write force-calc loop to make use of symmetry of forces without breaking parallelism/imposing race conditions
+- [x] Re-write force-calc loop to make use of symmetry of forces without breaking parallelism/imposing race conditions
-* Barnes-Hutt alg
+- [x] Barnes-Hutt alg (almost finished, in other branch, some small niggles about reduction to direct sum problem as theta ->0)
-* Choice of interesting initial conditions (disc collisions and so on)
+- [ ] Choice of interesting initial conditions (disc collisions and so on)
-* Better plotting/viz
+- [ ] Better plotting/viz
-* Hybrid MPI + OpenMP approach
+- [ ] Hybrid MPI + OpenMP approach